gayeongpark/gayeongpark.github.io/_posts/2024-09-25-CLOUD-DATACENTER.md

 ### Cloud service models

-1. Software as a Service (SaaS) - The service provider is going to give the client organization a complete solution, including Application, Data, Runtime, Middleware, O/S, Virtualization, Servers, Storage, and Networking.
+1. **Software as a Service (SaaS)** : The service provider is going to give the client organization a complete solution, including Application, Data, Runtime, Middleware, O/S, Virtualization, Servers, Storage, and Networking.
 (Turbo Tax, QuickBooks Online, Office 365).
-SaaSis much closer to the end user than either PaaS or IaaS.
+It provides remote access to software applications based on a subscription fee.
+SaaS is much closer to the end user than either PaaS or IaaS.

+   - **Multitenancy** is a software architecture in which a single instance of an application serves multiple customers (tenants), with each tenant's data and environment isolated from others.
+It allows multiple users or organizations to share the same application while maintaining privacy and security.
+This is commonly used in cloud services and SaaS (Software as a Service) platforms.
+Each tenant may have customized settings, but they all use the same infrastructure and application instance.

-2. Platform as a Service (PaaS) - Offers hardware, operating systems, and middleware, while organizations manage their custom applications.
-PaaS is ideal for developing web applications. with PaaS, the operating system and infrastructure software are included as part of the service.
+2. **Platform as a Service (PaaS)** : Offers hardware, operating systems, and middleware, while organizations manage their custom applications. **PaaS is ideal for developing web applications**. with PaaS, the operating system and infrastructure software are included as part of the service.

-3. Infrastructure as a Service (IaaS) - Provides virtualized hardware like servers, storage, and networking, allowing organizations to configure operating systems and software themselves.
+3. **Infrastructure as a Service (IaaS)** : Provides virtualized hardware like servers, storage, and networking, allowing organizations to configure operating systems and software themselves.
 IaaS is focused on the hardware only.

-Reliability of Cloud Service
+#### Reliability of Cloud Service

-`IaaS` < `PaaS` < `SaaS`
+`SaaS` > `PaaS` > `IaaS`

 ## Cloud Deployment Models